SimonElbrink/g37-oop/README.md

 Object
 java.lang.String
 char[]
-Immutable - non-changeable
+Immutable - unmodifiable or unchangeable, but can be changes to a new String Object

 se.lexicon.object_basics.Car

 ### Why?
 Convenient
-Frequently used for storing a lot of characters.
+Frequently used for storing a lot of characters, text

 ### How?
 Syntax: ""